 Dedicate your practice to any symbol of the divine that you resonate with.
 Invoke its grace and blessings so that you will be able to check the wanderings of your mind.

-Withdrawal in steps
+Meditate by withdrawing in steps

 To bring your attention to the deepest core of your being—your Self, begin by calming down your breathing and then detaching from your emotions and thoughts.